Israel demolishes Palestinian home, arrests family in flash-point Jerusalem neighborhood

 On Monday, protesters arrived to block the planned eviction, and members of the family took to the roof with gas canisters, threatening to destroy the house in an act of suicidal resistance.
 Police withdrew to prevent violence, they said.

 But officers returned in darkness early Wednesday, quickly taking control of the property after reportedly cutting electricity to the area.
-Some witness said the forces used stun grenades in the raid.
+Some witnesses said the forces used stun grenades in the raid.
 Police detained about 25 family members and other activists, according to Reuters.
 Israeli police said the arrests were for “suspicion of violating a court order, violent fortification and disturbing public order.”

 Almost immediately, heavy equipment moved in to demolish the structure.